 For enrolled exchange, visiting and international degree students, the University of Helsinki offers free Finnish language courses.
 They are a fun way to learn the language and network with other international students, and you to get to know the culture as well.
 Check out the courses.

 All new students at the University of Helsinki are assigned a tutor (or a peer counsellor) and a tutoring group based on their study programme and faculty.
 The tutors assist the new students during their first days and during the orientation week with practical things like registering as a resident, where to get a student travel card and what are the most important services on the campuses.
 Tutors contact the students before the orientation week starts.

 Tutoring is a good introduction to the Finnish university life and makes it easier to settle into the new environment and get in contact with other students.

 Each autumn and spring, before the semester and the classes begin, there is an orientation week full of activities for all new international degree and exchange students.
 It will make it easier to start your studies and life in Helsinki as you will get to know the university campuses and facilities, and get support with administrative matters.
 The week also includes tutoring, orientation meetings with your own study programme or faculty and the Welcome Fair.

-Getting around by public transport in the Helsinki metropolitan area is easy.
-The Helsinki public transport system has been named the second best among European cities, with a highly effective public transport system of metro, tram, bus and train lines.
+When arriving in Helsinki, it is easy to get around by public transport in the Helsinki metropolitan area.
+The Helsinki public transport system has been named the 2nd best among European cities, with a highly effective public transport system of metro, tram, bus and train lines.